Jannah Theme License is not validated, Go to the theme options page to validate the license, You need a single license for each domain name.

 Dominica’s COVID-19 Pandemic

 The island managed to escape community transmission until September 2021.
-Before this, most of the cases were contained through early detection and quarantine efforts.
-The introduction of vaccines in early 2021 helped slow the spread, but outbreaks continued, particularly after borders were reopened to tourists and returning residents.
+Before this, most cases were contained through early detection and quarantine efforts.
+The introduction of vaccines in early 2021 helped slow the spread, but outbreaks continued, notably after borders were reopened to tourists and returning residents.

 Government Response and Policies

-In response to the pandemic, the government established numerous policies, including a state of emergency, curfews, and social distancing mandates.
+The government established numerous policies in response to the pandemic, including a state of emergency, curfews, and social distancing mandates.
 Early in the pandemic, Dominica benefited from international partnerships and aid, including significant support from the World Bank and the Pan American Health Organization (PAHO).
 These organizations provided financial support to bolster the island’s healthcare system and manage food security during the crisis.

 Additionally, the government began a national vaccination campaign in February 2021, using several types of vaccines, including AstraZeneca and Sinopharm.
 By August 2022, around 44% of the population had completed the vaccination schedule.